diogro/expressionVariance-manuscript/main.md

 This is likely due in part to the aforementioned difference between overlapping [@finucane2015partitioning] and non-overlapping [@vu2022universal] annotations, such that regions that contain both DNase hypersensitive sites and other gene regulatory epigenetic marks are defined as the chromatin state associated with the other epigenetic marks [@vu2022universal].
 This suggests that the DNase state represents a distinct form of gene regulation not clearly defined through the histone marks profiled and used to define the universal chromatin states.
 Indeed, Vu et al. find that the DNase chromatin state that is associated with DNase only across all cell types studied is most strongly enriched for CTCF-specific chromatin states [@vu2022universal].
-CTCF can function as an activator, repressor, or insulator protein [ref], and the diverse roles it plays in gene regulation, particuarly at the universal level, likely have widespread differential effects on gene expression variance, thus leading to the lack of correlation between the DNase state and gene expression variance. (need to develop and then refine this more - lit review and any additional analysis)
+CTCF can function as an activator, repressor, or insulator protein [ref], and the diverse roles it plays in gene regulation, particularly at the universal level, likely have widespread differential effects on gene expression variance, thus leading to the lack of correlation between the DNase state and gene expression variance. __(need to develop and then refine this more - lit review and any additional analysis)__

 ## Do tissue-specific chromatin states associate with tissue-level gene expression variance?

 We next compare the cross-tissue gene expression variance relationships with universal chromatin states to the tissue-level gene expression variance relationships with tissue-specific chromatin states (need to make this wording more clear).
-Many of the cross-tissue coorelations are recapitulated in the tissue-level assessment, including a strong and highly consistent positive correlation between enhancer states and gene expression variance and an inverse relationship between gene expression variance and gene transcription or ZNF states [KG supp fig 2].
+Many of the cross-tissue correlations are recapitulated in the tissue-level assessment, including a strong and highly consistent positive correlation between enhancer states and gene expression variance and an inverse relationship between gene expression variance and gene transcription or ZNF states [KG supp fig 2].
 Two blood associations stand out as being different from the consistent effects across the other tissue-level and cross-tissue associations.
 The weak promoter state is positively correlated with gene expression variance in all comparisons except blood, reflective of a likely role of bivalent promoters in context-dependent gene expression [? lit review of bivalent promoters, development, the role in differentiated cells].
 Furthermore, as opposed to a consistent inverse correlation of gene expression variance with weak transcription, in blood the expression variance is positively correlated with this chromatin state [KG supp fig 2].